 What is a zoning by-law?

-Zoning by-laws regulate how land and buildings are used, the location of buildings, lot coverage, building heights and other provisions necessary to ensure proper development.
+A zoning by-law implements the policies of an official plan.
+It regulates how land and buildings are used, the location of buildings, lot coverage, building heights and other provisions necessary to ensure proper development.

 Zoning By-law 1984-63

 Zoning By-law 1984-63 was the town's main comprehensive zoning by-law.
 It applied to all properties in the town south of Dundas Street and north of Highway 407.
 Visit the Zoning By-law 1984-63 page for details.

 Zoning By-law 2009-189

 Zoning By-law 2009-189 is also called the North Oakville Zoning By-law.
 It applies to all properties in the town between Dundas Street and Highway 407.
 It was created to implement the policies of the North Oakville Secondary Plans.
 Visit the North Oakville Zoning By-law 2009-189 page for details.

 For more information you may contact a zoning officer at 905-845-6601, ext.
 7376, or through email at firstname.lastname@example.org.
 You may also visit Explore Oakville to determine the zoning for a particular property.